jolly-io/Data-Engineering/README.md

 *Each AWS region contains at least 3 isolated and physically separated availability zones.
 Each availability zone contains a group of one or more discrete data centers with redundant power, networking and physical security.*

+A Virtual Server is a software representation or emulation of an actual physical server.

 ## AWS Core Services
-- Compute Services such as EC2
+- Compute Services such as EC2.
+EC2 is a virtual server in the AWS cloud.
 - Networking such as Amazon Virtual Private Cloud
 - Storage (object, block and file)
     * Object storage is often used for storing unstructured data. e.g Amazon Simple Storage Service (S3)